cloud21sak/SensorStreamingApplication/README.md

 7. In the samconfig.toml file, set parameter values:

    - DeliveryBucketName: provide unique name for your delivery bucket.
    - RuntimeProcessBucketName: provide unique name for your runtime bucket.
    - HistoryBucketName: provide unique name for your history bucket.
-- IoTdataEndpoint: this is the IoT endpoint from earlier
+   - IoTdataEndpoint: this is the IoT endpoint from earlier.
-- DynamoDBSensorstreamARN: this is the DynamoDB stream ARN from earlier (sensor-app-base stack)
+   - DynamoDBSensorstreamARN: this is the DynamoDB stream ARN from earlier (sensor-app-base stack).

 8. Deploy the AWS SAM template in the directory: